wso2/docs-ei/en/micro-integrator/docs/references/comparisong-mi7-ei6xx.md

 The new [WSO2 Enterprise Integrator (WSO2 EI 7.0.0)](https://ei.docs.wso2.com/en/latest/) is a hybrid platform that enables API-centric integration supporting various integration architecture styles: MSAs, cloud-native architectures, or a centralized ESB architecture.
 This integration platform offers the choice between code-driven and graphical/configuration-driven approaches to integration development.

-The **[Micro Integrator](../../overview/introduction)** is exclusively the configuration-driven approach to integration development in the EI 7.0.0 family.
+The **[Micro Integrator](../../overview/introduction)** is exclusively the configuration-driven/graphical-tooling approach to integration development in the EI 7.0.0 family.

 ## Advantages of using the Micro Integrator